Vivan-Bakane/Your_WELLcome/README.md

-# 🩺 Your WELLcome - Health Checker App
+# 🩺 You’re WELLcome - Health Checker App

 A simple health app built with Python.
-It helps you check your symptoms using AI and shows suggestions.
+It helps you check You’re symptoms using AI and shows suggestions.

 ---